JonathanFierstein/PoShProfiles/README.md

 * **HTL-Subprofile.ps1**      -      This is a secondary profile that I execute on my homelab systems.
                           -      It adds objects and functions that automate administration of my homelab domain.
 * **HTL-profile.ps1**      -      This is the default profile that runs on all systems that use Powershell in the Homeone Domain
-                              It is very similar to my personal desktop allhost profile listed at the top.
+                              It is similar to my personal desktop allhost profile listed at the top but leaves out some functions etc.